bxm6306/bluetti_mqtt-startup/README.md

 Motivation
 ----------

-I run Bluetti_mqtt with two Bluetti power stations with Home Assistant running on my Raspberry Pi 3B and needed a more reiable way to send Bluetti staton metrics to my Home Assistant service.
+I run Bluetti_mqtt with two Bluetti power stations with Home Assistant running on my Raspberry Pi 3B and needed a more reiable way to send Bluetti staton metrics to my Home Assistant service when my RPI3 restarts which I do once a day.

 Files
 -----